AndreyGS/common_serialization/ReadMe.md

 # Common Serialization Library

+This project presenting serialization protocol wich is named Common Serialization Protocol (CSP) and its implementation on C++ language.

+Definition of the protocol itself can be found in file csp.txt in the repository root directory.
+The main parts of the protocol are already defined there, but some paragraphs not finished yet.

+A few words about implementation.

-This library will introduce another yet serialization protocol for C++ projects that are built for different environments including those where no standard library is present, such as Windows or Linux kernels. \
+It was assumed that this library will be used in different environments including those where no C++ standard library is present, such as Windows or Linux kernels.
-So, one of the milestones is to add fully functional containers to operate with data.
+So, one of the milestones was to add fully functional classes of allocators, containers, synchronization primitives etc. to operate with.
+Currently only allocators, some containers and std meta functions equivalents are defined.
+It is so due to the fact that my interest is primarily focused on the implementation of CSP.
+When it would be finished (including documentation) and when I will add scripts to generate some header files that I have to manually entering for now, I'll take care of remaining classes.

+At this time all main modules of CSP are ready.
+For most of its parts defined unit-tests (but there must be done more).
+And I polish individual components.

 Under development.